cziesman/cluster-gitops/README.md

 ```
 Or using openshift console: Networking->Routes->kiali

-Open the URL on a browser and then click on the `bookinfo` app:
+Open the URL on a browser and then click on the `bookinfo-test` app:

 ![](images/kiali-app.png)

 Make sure all services are healthy:
 ![](images/kiali-app2.png)

-Call the `productinfo` page:
+Call the `productinfo` page: export the ingress gateway URL into an env variable, use curl to invoke it:
 ```
 BOOK_GW=$(oc get route istio-ingressgateway -n istio-system -o jsonpath="{.spec.host}{.spec.path}")
 ```